You might think frugal living is reusing your teabags or forgoing avocado toast.

 Another of my top frugal living tips – never waste a hot oven!

-If you’re cooking a roast dinner and the oven is at full temperature, prepare some baking (muffins work great) to put in the oven as soon as you take out your main course.
+If you’re cooking a roast dinner and the oven is at full temperature, prepare some baking (these muffins work great) to put in the oven as soon as you take out your main course.

 They should cook in half the usual time.